 A fair question might be, why does it matter what animals were used?
 From a materials preservation point of view, it does not, since the chemistry of their deterioration is identical.
 However, in our anthropocene age, artifacts made with materials sourced from the natural environment may one day be significant as being records of those species that no longer exist.

 A secondary smaller component of the outfit, labelled a “sporran”, has a large decorative ball at the top, made of grass or leaf fibres interlaced like a basket to enclose the internal wadding, and covered with glass trade beads.
-The beadwork is an example of peyote stitch, a technique also used in Native American and Zulu beaded items.
-Peyote stitch results in alternate rows of beads being laterally offset from one another and enables the beads to more densely cover an object.
+The beadwork is an example of a simple linking technique and is a technique also used in Native American and Zulu beaded items.
+This technique of connecting the beads results in alternate rows of beads being laterally offset from one another and enables the beads to more densely cover an object.
 Glass beads were exchanged with Europeans in Southern Africa beginning in the 16th century.

 A similar pair of objects, dating to c.
 1900, are in the collection of the National Museum of Scotland (listed as a “sporran” and “kilt” in their records) .
-This type of garment may be associated with the Chewa people of Malawi and were worn by men of the Nyau society in Gule Wamkulu performance.
+These are associated with the Chewa people of Malawi and may have been worn by men of the Nyau society in Gule Wamkulu performance.
 This tradition is still practiced today and recognized by Unesco as important traditional performing arts heritage.
-The Angoni, also of Malawi, also wore skin garments, so the Te Papa garment may have origins in that culture (see comments below by Dr. Andrew Tracey).
+The Ngoni (also Angoni) of Malawi also wore skin garments, and the beadwork associated with the Te Papa garment suggests this cultural affiliation (see comments below by Dr. Andrew Tracey).
 The girdle and “sporran” would likely have been worn together with a mask or headdress, enabling the dancer to assume a role in the dance.
 The animal skins and fur-covered cloth wrappings present along the top edge would also impart potency to the garment and status to its wearer.
 The newspaper article cited in this post alludes to a “headdress” being part of the bequest but this has not yet been surveyed.

 Sadly, the garment has previously suffered extensive pest grazing and sheds frass (insect excrement) each time it is moved.
 However, because of the number of skins used, this does not detract from its overall effect.
 There has been no recent pest activity, and treatment can be undertaken to clean and stabilise the damage if the garment is to be displayed in the future.
 Some of the skins are damaged and almost detached from the rest of the garment, so treatment would also address making these more secure.
 In the meantime, current storage conditions are optimal for its long term safety.